morelinq/MoreLINQ/README.md

 This method has 3 overloads.

+### Triplewise

+Returns a sequence resulting from applying a function to each element in the source sequence and its two predecessors, with the exception of the first and second elements which are only returned as the predecessors of the third element.

 ### TrySingle

 Returns the only element of a sequence that has just one element.
 If the